nullfame/jaypie-model/README.md

 * Model-Controller pattern for implementing JSON:APIs (for the view)
 * Opinionated REST vocabulary
 * Proper use of HTTP status codes
-* Graceful developer experience with aesthetics inspired by Vue and Laravel
+* Aesthetic syntax inspired by Vue and Laravel.
+Not "fluent" per se but a natural programming interface focusing on a graceful developer experience

 ## INB4 "Yet Another Framework"